 EASPD, a non-profit NGO in the disability sector, promotes the views of over 20,000 social services and their umbrella associations.
 We promote equal opportunities for people with disabilities through effective and high-quality service systems.

 Everything started in 1994 with a road trip.
 A 2,500 km, all day and all night drive from northern Europe to Portugal to attend a conference on the transition from education to employment for persons with disabilities.
 The support services sector was not as structured back then at a European level, and cooperation between service providers throughout Europe had not been developed to its full potential.
 Our sector’s needs and objectives were growing and it was based on this understanding that various delegations began to talk about creating a European platform, after having only just recovered from the 30 hour drive!

-In 1995, following a rather difficult meeting with a top European Commission representative, our Secretary General Luk Zelderloo asked the official why it was so difficult for them to understand what service providers wanted.
+In 1995, following a rather difficult meeting with a top European Commission representative, our past Secretary General Luk Zelderloo asked the official why it was so difficult for them to understand what service providers wanted.
 They told him to “get organised and come back”!

 We believe that support services play a key role in enabling people to enjoy their human rights on an equal basis, beyond disability or any other factor.
 It is precisely this belief that guides our work in Brussels, Strasbourg and throughout Europe.

 - The full implementation of the UN Convention on the Rights of Persons with Disabilities

 - The provision of high-quality, and user-centred services running in an accountable, efficient and effective way

 - Fair working conditions and lifelong learning opportunities for staff employed in services.